-Claire Milner’s visual vocabulary draws widely from classical literature, art history, fashion, science and the natural world.
-With art historical antecedents, her paintings include allusions to artists such as Bernini, De Lempicka, Longhi, Modigliani, Picasso, Rousseau, Rossetti and Warhol as well as drawing on her experience in the advertising and design industry and study of Roman and Byzantine mosaics.
-Through her evolving collections, the artist explores the intersections of identity, value systems, memory and mortality, and examines the escalating conflict between civilization and the natural world, our place within it and encroachment upon it.
+Claire Milner’s visual vocabulary draws widely from many areas including classical literature, art history, fashion, science and the natural world.
+Her experience in the advertising and design industry and study of Roman and Byzantine mosaics brings an added dimension towards informing her evolving collections.
+With art historical references, her paintings simultaneously explore the role of the artist as a witness to her own time in history, focusing on the current escalating conflict between civilization and the natural world, our place within it and encroachment upon it.
+Milner explains:

-In part a representation of the artist's psyche, the work is simultaneously outward looking; Milner explains: 'Art doesn't exist in a vacuum, and artists throughout history have chronicled the important issues of the day.
+"Art doesn't exist in a vacuum, and artists throughout history have chronicled the important issues of the day.
 The subjects I pursue are extremely personal to my identity and value systems as an environmentalist, yet they are also universal and reaching a critical tipping point for every individual regardless of ethnicity, gender, sexual orientation, class or religion.
-Climate change, our impact on the environment, habitat loss and the current rapid rate of extinction are all issues that could have devastating implications and they represent some of the biggest challenges we face.
-Without the resolution of these important issues, we may not have the luxury to concern ourselves with others."
+Climate change, ocean pollution, environmental degradation, habitat loss and the current rapid rate of extinction are all issues that could have devastating implications and they represent some of the biggest challenges we face.
+Without urgent action on these momentous issues, we may not have the luxury to concern ourselves with others."

 Claire Milner’s paintings are collected widely and have been featured internationally in the media including The BBC, BLOUIN ARTINFO, Channel News Asia, Forbes, Huffington Post Arts, Save Virunga, The Telegraph, The Times and many others and described as "metaphors of our time" in examining the effects of humans on each other and on other species.

-The collection of portraits entitled 'Reflecting the Image' are influenced by historical portraiture, popular throughout human history, created with a contemporary twist.
+The collection of portraits entitled 'REFLECTING THE IMAGE' are influenced by historical portraiture, popular throughout human history, created with a contemporary twist.
 They partially reflect the viewer, making observer and observed integral to the work, a commentary on celebrity and the culture of the selfie, a message further enhanced by the informality of the close-cropped compositions.
-The 5ft x 5ft portrait of Marilyn Monroe, created with 65000 Swarovski crystals is in the private collection of Rihanna and presents the entwined identities of public and private personas by hiding a secret painted portrait of Norma Jeane on the reverse, whilst the crystal mosaic mirror image of Marilyn Monroe, her famous alter ego stares out at the world.
+The 5ft x 5ft portrait of Marilyn Monroe, created with 65000 Swarovski crystals in the private collection of Rihanna presents the entwined identities of public and private personas by hiding a secret painted portrait of Norma Jeane on the reverse, whilst the crystal mosaic mirror image of Marilyn Monroe, her famous alter ego stares out at the world.